thabo104/appstore-alexa-docs/_docs/firetv/channelcreator/channel-creator-youtube.md

 Note that YouTube allows you to add a variety of section types to your channel, but not all section types will display in your app.
 The following are the section options available in YouTube:

-{% include image.html  file="channel-creator-section-options" type="png" alt="Section options" %}
+{% include image.html  file="firetv/channelcreator/images/channel-creator-section-options" type="png" alt="Section options" %}

 Only the following section types are relevant for Channel Creator apps: